edgedb/easy-edgedb/chapter1/index.md

 {'Budapest', 'Bistrița'}
 ```

+This type of expression is called a *path expression* or a *path*, because it is the direct path to the values inside.
+And each `.` moves on to the next path, if there is another one to follow.

 You can also change property names like `modern_name` to any other name if you want by using `:=` after the name you want.
 Those names you choose become the variable names that are displayed.
 For example:

 ```